Angular Values of Nonautonomous Linear Dynamical Systems: Part II -Reduction Theory and Algorithm: Introduction

-One major goal of this article is to develop a reduction theorem which generalizes the autonomous results to nonautonomous systems and to arbitrary subspace dimensions.
+One major goal of this article is to develop a reduction theorem which generalizes the autonomous results to nonautonomous systems and to subspaces of arbitrary dimension.
 We tackle this task in Section \ref{sec4}.
-It turns out that the dichotomy spectrum, also called the Sacker-Sell spectrum \cite{ss78}, and its accompanying spectral bundles take over the role of invariant subspaces from the autonomous case.
-With every element $V \in \cG(s,d)$ we associate a subspace, called the trace space, which has the same dimension and which has a basis composed of vectors from the fibers; see \eqref{tracedef}.
-Our main reduction result Theorem \ref{cor1} then states that the limit of $\frac{1}{n}a_{1,n}(V)$ from \eqref{av} for the given space $V$ agrees with the corresponding limit for the trace space.
+It turns out that the dichotomy spectrum, also called the Sacker-Sell spectrum \cite{ss78}, and its accompanying spectral bundle take over the role of invariant subspaces from the autonomous case.
+With every element $V \in \cG(s,d)$ we associate a subspace $\cT_0(V)$, called the trace space, which has the same dimension as $V$ and which has a basis composed of vectors from the fibers; see \eqref{tracedef}.
+Our main reduction result Theorem \ref{cor1} then states that the $\limsup$ of $\frac{1}{n}a_{1,n}(V)$ from \eqref{av} for the given space $V$ agrees with the $\limsup$ of $\frac{1}{n}a_{1,n}(\cT_0(V))$ for the trace space.
 Similar results are derived for the inner angular values ($s=1$) and for uniform angular values ($s \ge 1$) in Sections \ref{sec4.3a} and \ref{sec4.4}.

+The reduction theorem is the basis for the numerical algorithm which we propose in \mbox{Section \ref{sec5}.} Note that angular values are generally not achieved in the most stable or most unstable directions of the trace spaces.
+Therefore, algorithms, which use forward iteration exclusively, tend to fail since they follow asymptotic dynamics.